chrsnikhil/grant-program/request_for_proposals/rfp3/ddc-sdk-aes256-builtin-encryption.md

 # Built-in AES-256 Encryption for Cere DDC SDK
-## Proposal submitted to Cere Foundation on [DATE] by Chris Nikhil Fernando
+## Proposal submitted to Cere Foundation on 17.12.2025 by Chris Nikhil Fernando

 ---